laramies/theHarvester/README.md

 theHarvester is a very simple, yet effective tool designed to be used in the early<br>
 stages of a penetration test.
 Use it for open source intelligence gathering and helping<br>
 to determine a company's external threat landscape on the internet.
 The tool gathers<br>
-emails, subdomains, IPs, and URLs using multiple public data sources that include:
+emails, names, subdomains, IPs, and URLs using multiple public data sources that include:

 Passive:
 --------